shintaro-amaike/auto-coding-multi-agent/README.md

-# Autonomous Multi-Agent System
+# Claude Code SDK Autonomous Multi-Agent System

-A sophisticated autonomous multi-agent system powered by Claude Code SDK, featuring a project manager and specialized coding agents that work cooperatively to execute complex development tasks.
+A production-ready autonomous multi-agent system that leverages the Claude Code SDK to execute complex development tasks.
+Features a project manager and specialized coding agents that work cooperatively to analyze, plan, and implement software projects with real file output.

 ## 🌟 Features